AwarenessGeek/Research-Bayesian-Network/README.md

    1. Generated synthetic datasets from a ground truth Bayesian network with 15 nodes and controlled complexity.
    2. Systematically varied the percentage of available evidence from 0% to 100%.
    3. Evaluated the structure learning algorithms by calculating the mean squared error (MSE) between predicted and true probability distributions.
-   4. Conducted 100 experimental runs per configuration to ensure statistical validity.
+   4. Conducted 100 stochastic experimental runs per configuration to account for variability.
    5. Analyzed the impact of evidence quantity, network complexity, and dataset size on inference accuracy.

 Key Findings